Vap0r404/todo-mgr/README.md

 - Make sure you have [Python](https://www.python.org/downloads/) installed.
 - Clone this repository to your preferred directory or download the ZIP and extract it.
 - Run todo.py

+## NOTICE
+- todo-mgr is already finished.
+2.4 is its latest and final version, and if you want, you can fork this repo and continue development.
+Thanks and good luck!